Approaching Test Time Augmentation in the Context of Uncertainty Calibration for Deep Neural Networks: Final Remarks

 \section{Final Remarks}

-Based on the results presented and discussed in the previous section, we highlight some conclusions derived from this work: \begin{itemize} \item The proposed methods (\textit{M-ATTA} and \textit{V-ATTA}) are the most robust, since - contrarily to the baseline methods selected for comparison - they never produce worse results (compared to the \textit{vanilla} approach) with any of the selected evaluation metrics, and are always the best performing methods in terms of Brier score, mc-Brier score and NLL, independent of the dataset. \item Although generally the best performing, our methods lose to either \textit{isotonic regression} or \textit{histogram binning} when evaluated with the ECE.
-These baseline methods are somewhat biased towards ECE evaluation, since they leverage binning for obtaining better calibrated predictions; we speculate this justifies the inconsistency of these methods with the other evaluation metrics and the specially good performance with the ECE. \item \textit{V-ATTA} is capable of outperforming \textit{M-ATTA} with less parameters, in the CIFAR-10 and CIFAR-100 test sets, even though \textit{M-ATTA} is always the best method in the respective validation sets.
-We speculate that \textit{M-ATTA} is suffering of some over-fitting phenomena in these scenarios; in the case of CIFAR-10, we show this can be surpassed by increasing the size of the validation set (when considering Brier and mc-Brier scores). \end{itemize} For future work, we identify some challenges that can be addressed: studying different solutions for the partial over-fitting phenomena found with \textit{M-ATTA}; exploring more complex types of augmentations; adapting our methods and extending their empirical evaluation to scenarios of object detection and/or semantic segmentation.
+Based on the results presented and discussed in the previous section\PC{, complemented by the supplementary material}, we highlight \CP{some the} the key conclusions that can be derived from this work: \begin{itemize} \item \textit{M-ATTA}, \textit{V-ATTA} and \textit{Adaptive-TTA} are the most robust uncertainty calibration methods, since - contrarily to the other baseline methods \CP{selected for comparison} - they never produce worse results (compared to the \textit{vanilla} approach) with any of the selected evaluation metrics, independently of the experimental scenario. \item \textit{M-ATTA} and \textit{V-ATTA} can be considered the overall best-performing methods, either in an \textit{in-distribution} setup or under \textit{distribution-shift}, since they generally outperform most - or all - baselines in terms of Brier score, mc-Brier score and NLL.
+This is complemented with a \CP{nonetheless robust}solid performance in terms of ECE. \item \CP{Our}The proposed methods generally lose to either \textit{isotonic regression} or \textit{histogram binning} when evaluated with the ECE.
+These baseline methods are somewhat biased towards ECE evaluation, since they leverage binning for obtaining better calibrated predictions.
+We speculate this justifies the inconsistency of these methods with the other evaluation metrics and the specially good performance with the ECE. \item Besides their performance and robustness in terms of uncertainty calibration, \textit{M-ATTA} and \textit{V-ATTA} show also positive effects on OOD predictive entropy.
+Nonetheless, \textit{isotonic regression} outperforms our methods in this \CP{type of} evaluation. \item It is possible to observe a partial over-fitting phenomena with \textit{M-ATTA}, when evaluated in CIFAR-10/100 (\textit{in-distribution}).
+We demonstrate that the size of the validation set significantly influences this phenomenon, particularly in scenarios with a low number of classes (as in CIFAR-10); however, its significance appears to diminish with a higher number of classes (as in CIFAR-100). \end{itemize} We care to note that, besides the advantages presented by the proposed methods (\textit{M/V-ATTA}), this comes at the cost of higher inference time.
+This inference time will be proportional to the number of augmentations used, since the DNN will make a prediction for each augmented input.\\ For future work, we identify some challenges that can be addressed: studying different solutions for the partial over-fitting phenomena found with \textit{M-ATTA}; exploring more complex types of augmentations; adapting our methods and extending their empirical evaluation to scenarios of object detection and/or semantic segmentation.

 \appendices

 \ifCLASSOPTIONcompsoc